Dalano Banton

-Dalano Banton (/dəˈlɑːnoʊ ˈbæntən/ də-LAH-noh-_-BAN-tən; born November 7, 1999), nicknamed D.B.
-Hooper, is a Canadian professional basketball player for the Texas Legends of the NBA G League.
+Dalano Banton (/dəˈlɑːnoʊ ˈbæntən/ də-LAH-noh-_-BAN-tən; born November 7, 1999) is a Canadian professional basketball player for the Shandong Hi-Speed Kirin of the Chinese Basketball Association (CBA).
 He played college basketball for the Western Kentucky Hilltoppers and Nebraska Cornhuskers.
 Banton was selected by the Toronto Raptors with the 46th overall pick in the 2021 NBA draft, making him the first Canadian player ever drafted by the Canadian franchise.

 Early life

 Banton was born on November 7, 1999, in Toronto, Ontario, to a Jamaican father and a Canadian mother.
 He grew up in the Mount Olive area within the Rexdale neighborhood of Toronto.
 Banton began playing basketball as a child at the North Kipling Community Centre, the Rexdale Community Hub, and a local parking lot.
 He also attended basketball camps hosted by former Toronto Raptor DeMar DeRozan in the neighborhood.

 Banton, originally a member of 2019 class, reclassified into 2018.
 He played for Redemption Christian Academy in Northfield, Massachusetts, and MacDuffie School in Granby, Massachusetts.

 By the end of his high school career, Banton was a consensus four-star recruit and was ranked in the top 100 recruits nationally in 2018 by Rivals (no. 80) and 247Sports (no. 92).

-On November 14, 2017, Banton chose Western Kentucky over Kansas State, UMass, and Minnesota.
+On November 14, 2017, Banton chose Western Kentucky over Kansas State, UMass and Minnesota.